abcsFrederick/CHAMPAGNE/docs/guide/usage.md

 inputA,2,/path/to/sample1.R1.fastq.gz,,,
 ```

-Example antibody / control format for a paired-end project:
+Example for a paired-end project:

 `samplesheet.csv`